Insights

 How can I use my HSA to save more for retirement?

 Begin by fully funding your account each year.
-Many people use HSA funds to cover current medical costs, which provides an immediate tax savings.
+Many people use HSA funds to cover current medical costs, which provides immediate tax savings.
 However, if you can afford to pay current medical expenses out-of-pocket, your HSA balance can continue to grow tax-free.
 This effectively increases your retirement savings and your tax savings.

 Does this strategy make sense for everyone?

-• Young people have ample time for the HSA funds to grow over years, or even decades.
+- Young people have ample time for the HSA funds to grow over years, or even decades.

-If you have questions about HSAs, or if you are interested in how an HSA might fit in to your retirement strategy, your Coldstream advisor would be happy to discuss your options.
+If you have questions about HSAs, or if you are interested in how an HSA might fit into your retirement strategy, your Coldstream advisor would be happy to discuss your options.

 Supplemental Q&A